Mc-gabys/Game-python-pygame/README.md

-To play this game, download the "Game" folder and move it to your desktop.
+To play this game, download the "Game" folder and move it in Internal.
-To play on the phone, this is still not possible.
+To play on the PC, this is still not possible.
 But I'm working on it to be cross-platform.